Investor survey results: Upcoming trends in social startups – TechCrunch

-Voice-based social networks and gaming as a new form of identity were amongst the top emerging trends in consumer social startups, according to an Extra Crunch survey of top social tech investors.
+Voice-based social networks and gaming as a new form of identity were among the top emerging trends in consumer social startups, according to an Extra Crunch survey of top social tech investors.
 Meanwhile, anonymity and dating apps with a superfluous twist were spaces where investors were most pessimistic.

 Extra Crunch assembled a list of the most prolific and well-respected investors in social.
 Many have funded or worked for the breakout companies changing the way we interact with other people.
 We asked about the most exciting trends they’re seeing and which areas they expect will soon spawn blockbuster social apps.

-Subscribe to Extra Crunch to read the full answers to our questionnaire from funds like Andreessen Horowitz, CRV, and Initialized.
+Subscribe to Extra Crunch to read the full answers to our questionnaire from funds like Andreessen Horowitz, CRV and Initialized.

 - Olivia Moore, CRV